Senate of Spain: Role

 The Spanish parliamentary system is bicameral but asymmetric.
 The Congress of Deputies has more independent functions, and it can also override most Senate measures.
-Only the Congress can grant or revoke confidence to the Prime Minister.
-In the ordinary lawmaking process, either house may be the initiator, and the Senate can amend hostilely or veto, the proposal then being sent back to the lower house, which can override these objections by an absolute majority vote.
-Organic laws, which govern basic civil rights and regional devolutions, need an absolute majority of both congress and senate to pass.
+Only the Congress can grant or revoke confidence in the Prime Minister.

+Either house may propose an ordinary law (or bill, proyecto de ley).
+A bill passed by Congress can be amended or vetoed by the Senate in which case the bill is then sent back to the lower house, which can override these objections by an absolute majority vote.
+Organic laws, which govern basic civil rights and regional devolution, need an absolute majority of both congress and senate to pass.

-The process for constitutional amendments is slightly more tangled: the rule is to require a three fifths (60%) of both houses, but if the Senate does not achieve such a supermajority and a joint congress-senate committee fails to resolve the issues, the Congress may force the amendment through with a two-thirds vote as long as an absolute majority of the Senate was in favour.
+The process for constitutional amendments is more complicated: the rule is to require a three fifths (60%) of both houses, but if the Senate does not achieve such a supermajority and a joint congress-senate committee fails to resolve the issues, the Congress may force the amendment through with a two-thirds vote as long as an absolute majority of the Senate was in favour.
 But for some specific types of amendments including those related to most clauses related to human rights, both houses must approve of the amendment by a two thirds vote, and an election must be held and the amendment must pass by a two thirds vote a second time, and if that is approved, the people must vote for the amendment in a referendum by majority vote.

-On the other hand, the Senate has certain exclusive functions in the appointment of constitutional posts, such as judges of the Constitutional Court or the members of the General Council of the Judicial Power.
-The Senate is solely responsible for disciplining regional presidents (Section 155 of the Spanish Constitution).
-Only the Senate can suspend local governments (Local Regime Framework Act, Section 61.).
-It exercised this power in April 2006, dissolving the Marbella city council when most of its members were found to have engaged in corrupt practices.